getgauge/docs.gauge.org/writing-specifications.rst

 .. note::
     You can author Gauge specifications by using any text editor.
 It is recommended that you use the IDE plugin.

-Gauge projects can be created and run in IntelliJ IDEA by using the `Gauge plugin for IntelliJ IDEA <https://github.com/getgauge/Intellij-Plugin/blob/master/README.md>`__.
+Gauge projects can be created and run in IntelliJ IDEA by using the `Gauge plugin <https://github.com/getgauge/Intellij-Plugin/blob/master/README.md>`__ for IntelliJ IDEA.
 This plugin only supports Gauge with Java.

 .. cssclass:: dynamic-content visualstudio